-Too often sales managers aren’t trained for their important roles.
-While they were promoted to management because they were excellent at sales, they are often unproven and underdeveloped as sales team managers.
+Often, sales managers are promoted to management because they were excellent at sales, but are underdeveloped as sales team managers.
 It’s important for sales leaders to step up and coach their managers on how to lead their sales teams to success.

 1